Jewel Marketing

 But demand generation and lead generation are not the same thing.
 They never have been, and they never will be.
 They have different purposes.
 And unlike lead-gen, not everyone should have demand-gen prioritized.

-What Is Lead-Gen?
+What Is Lead-Gen Content?

 Lead-gen is exactly what it sounds like.
 Its purpose is to generate leads now, for a product that you have available now.
 Typically, lead-gen content talks about your product, a problem it solves, a pain point it addresses, or a benefit it provides (or some combination of these).
 After a prospect has consumed this content, you want them to leave their email address, go to your website and leave their email address, or call a sales representative.